pmean/build-website/text/02/log-02.md

 the smallest value?** The relative stretching and squeezing of the logarithm only has an impact if your data has a wide range.
-If the maximum of your data is not at least three times as big as your minimum, then the logarithm can\'t squeeze and stretch your data enough to have any useful impact.
+If the maximum of your data is not at least three times as big as your minimum, then the logarithm can't squeeze and stretch your data enough to have any useful impact.

 **Example**